This post may contain affiliate links. Read my disclosure policy.

 As were Christmas cocktails.
 I love my wine.
 I missed my wine.

 That means I felt the need to make a festive, sparkly non-alcoholic beverage to enjoy while I share in the celebrations with my family and friends.

-I was seriously considering backing out, but then I remembered what #SundaySupper is all about – bringing families together, and celebrating that togetherness.
-And I think that is what we all need to do in order to heal ourselves and, hopefully one day, heal our world.
-Especially during the holidays.
-And especially in the wake of such a tragedy.
-Celebrate our loved ones, and cherish every moment that we have together.
-For me, food is love.
 The most wonderful moments in my family are when we are gathered around the table, sharing food and drinks.
-So as Christmas approaches, I am going to look forward to sharing these family meals, and sharing this time with those that I love.
+So as Christmas approaches, I am going to look forward to sharing these family meals, and spending this time with those that I love.
 I urge you to do the same.

 A little about the recipe.
 I saw the idea for a homemade cranberry juice from Lisa’s Dinnertime Dish.
 It sounded so tasty, the color was gorgeous, and I thought with a bit of orange and a bit of fizz, it would make a totally fun holiday beverage for those that can’t or don’t imbibe.

-- ¼ c maple syrup, or to taste (see Note).
-You can also substitute honey or agave nectar
+- Maple syrup – you can also substitute honey or agave nectar

 - Sparkling water or club soda

 - Place the cranberries, orange juice, water, and maple syrup in a blender, and puree thoroughly, then strain.